 If you’re like most small-business owners (extremely busy), digital security is probably not at the top of your list of priorities.

-According to the Ponemon 2017 Cybersecurity Report, more SMBs are becoming the targets of cybercriminals.
+According to the Ponemon 2017 Cybersecurity Report, more small and medium-sized businesses (SMBs) are becoming the targets of cybercriminals.
 In 2017, financial damages caused by attacks against small and medium-sized businesses averaged at $2,235,000.
 The report also indicates that both the severity and sophistication of the attacks are on the rise.

 Big companies with substantial budgets can afford to hire professionals who’ll make sure their data is safe.
 But what can freelancers, solopreneurs and SMB owners do to stay safe?